Who do you/we say Jesus is today in the Middle East and Europe

 If we attempt to answer Jesus’ second question, “Who do you say that I am?” we would be incomplete if we limit our response to our North American perspective.
 Rather, we ought answer the question as part of the Church universal, and while we should not presume to speak for others, we have the responsibility to listen to our sisters and brothers, people of deep faith and commitment to God’s mission that surely informs our own perspectives on this side of the oceans.
 Unfortunately, what we see on TV from the Middle East has been death and violence.
 In Israel and Palestine, there have been three assassinations recently.
 On March 22, the Israeli forces shot three missiles, killing Ahmad Yasin, the spiritual leader of Hamas.
 Hamas is an Arabic word that means “zeal” and an acronym for the “Islamic Resistance Movement.”
 Just three days earlier on March 19, a Palestinian group killed George Khoury, a Palestinian Christian who was just jogging in Jerusalem.
 The former was an intended act to destroy leadership of the most well-known Islamic movement among Palestinians.
 Israel has pledged that it will not be the last such act.
 The latter was unintended–a mistake made by another Palestinian resistance group for which an apology was issued.
 The third assassination took place yesterday when President Bush and Prime Minister Sharon together killed the hopes of Palestinians by endorsing the permanence of some major settlements and essentially negating the Palestinian refugees’ right of return.
 The first two acts prompted Mona Sabella to reflect.
 Mona is the daughter of Bernard Sabella, the director of Common Global Ministries’ partner, the Department of Service for Palestinian Refugees.
 Her words are so poignant that I want to excerpt them at length:

-“I am a seventeen year old girl, with few words but so many different feelings, feelings I don’t understand, feelings of anger and of sadness.
+“I am a seventeen-year-old girl, with few words but so many different feelings, feelings I don’t understand, feelings of anger and of sadness.
 There is one thing I hate most about life and that is death, though I know it’s a fact I have to live with and indeed I do live with but still I hate it.
-I have learned, as I’m sure everybody else has, that death is a destiny that will eventually hit us all, and I have also learned that no man or woman on earth have the right to take a person’s life, for it’s God’s job….
+I have learned, as I’m sure everybody else has, that death is a destiny that will eventually hit us all, and I have also learned that no man or woman on earth has the right to take a person’s life, for it’s God’s job….
 The only question remains is why do people do it, enjoy doing it, and think it’s a good thing to do it?
-Kill the enemy, the enemy will kill you, your children will kill their children and their children’s children will kill your children’s children and so on….
+Kill the enemy, the enemy will kill you, your children will kill their children and their children’s children will kill your children’s children, and so on….

 “My father’s friend wrote about George Khoury and how his mother, instead of getting a kiss from her son on Mother’s Day, kissed her son goodbye.
 He was killed in an ugly and disgusting way.
 I saw his picture in the newspaper and saw how handsome and nice he looked….
 I didn’t know him and I was touched.
 What would you think his family felt?…

 “Yesterday Al-Sheikh Yassin was killed and again instead of dying peacefully in his bed, he was hit by a missile right into his head.
 Writing that sentence makes me want to cry.
 I know so little about life yet I know one thing for sure: killing, murdering, and blood shedding have no excuse.
 Nothing will change no matter how much I write.
-I am a seventeen year old girl who is angry….
+I am a seventeen-year-old girl who is angry….

 “The worst thing about it is that we can control it.
 Years have gone and years have come and nothing has changed: they shoot, we shoot, they kill, we kill.
 If it only made things better then I would know why they keep on doing it!… Nobody can convince me that God gave permission to kill not even the worst person alive.
 Silly questions, messed up feelings–all I can get out of my mouth.
 Nothing else.
 Nothing.”